Aaron Judge Triple Crown Odds: Can Slugger Achieve Rare Feat?

 Get a $1,250 First Bet on Caesars with Caesars Promo Code SHARPBETFULL

-Before games begin on Sept.
-28, Judge leads the American League in all the three Triple Crown categories: home runs, runs batted in, and batting average.
-He is barely ahead of Minnesota’s Luis Arraez and Boston’s Xander Bogaerts in batting average (.314 – .313 – .310).
+Before games begin on Oct.
+3, Judge leads the American League in two of the three Triple Crown categories: home runs and runs batted in.
+He ranks second in batting average.
+His was ahead in batting average but fell behind over the weekend.
+Minnesota’s Luis Arraez is ahead of Judge .315 to .311.
 The last batter to achieve the Triple Crown was Miguel Cabrera in 2012.
 Only two Yankees have done it: Mickey Mantle most recently in 1956, and Lou Gehrig in 1934.

 It has been accomplished 10 times in the American League since 1901.